Your Padua trip starts here! Explore historic sites, local markets, and eat the delicious Italian food. These are the most beautiful Padua sights.

-Padua (which is called Padova in Italian) is located between Verona and Venice in Northern Italy.
+Padua (which is called Padova in Italian) is a city located between Verona and Venice in Northern Italy.
 It is an ancient city (they say it’s the oldest city in Northern Italy) and was founded in 1183 BC.
 The city was almost completely destroyed by a major fire in 1174 and has been completely rebuilt afterward.
 It has been a university town since 1222 and the famous Galileo Galilei was a professor at the university in Padua for a while.

-What to do in Padua?
+The best things to do in Padua

 Prato della Valle

 The highlight of your visit to Padua is undoubtedly Prato della Valle.
 This is the largest square in Italy (in fact one of the largest squares in all of Europe) and there are no fewer than 78 statues in two rings around a canal.
-There are fountains, benches and beautiful buildings around the square.
+There are fountains, benches, and beautiful buildings around the square.
 A great place to relax and enjoy this beautiful Italian city.

 Basilica di Sant’Antonio

-Not far from Prato della Valle is one of the most beautiful churches in the city: Basilica di Sant’Antonio (St. Anthony’s Basilica).
-This basilica is an important pilgrimage site and you will undoubtedly encounter several pilgrims visiting Padua because of it.
+Not far from Prato della Valle is one of the city’s most beautiful churches: Basilica di Sant’Antonio (St. Anthony’s Basilica).
+This basilica is an important place of pilgrimage and you will undoubtedly encounter several pilgrims visiting Padua because of it.

-Orto botanico di Padova
+Orto Botanico di Padova

 I stood in front of the gate of Orto Botanico di Padova, but I still regret not entering (the entrance fee, unfortunately, did not fit my budget at the time).
-Orto botanico di Padova is the oldest (university-affiliated) botanical garden in the world and it is not without reason on the UNESCO World Heritage List.
+Orto Botanico di Padova is the oldest (university-affiliated) botanical garden in the world and it is not without reason on the UNESCO World Heritage List.
 In the garden, you will find special plants and trees, including medicinal and poisonous plants, orchids, and carnivorous plants.

 Duomo di Padova o Cattedrale di Santa Maria Assunta